bpradana/pytoon/README.md

 Versioning & Compatibility
 --------------------------

-PyToon targets Python 3.8+ and strives to remain aligned with the latest upstream `toon` behaviour.
+PyTOON targets Python 3.8+ and strives to remain aligned with the latest upstream `toon` behaviour.
 Breaking changes to the text format will only occur alongside upstream updates and will be noted in release notes.

 Contributing
 ------------